-Kelly our Marketing and Content Manager; as even though that was Monique’s corporate background; she was too close the business and brand, plus her time was split too thinly across all other facets of the business – operations, sourcing, warehouse, distribution, dispatch, finance & legal.
+Kelly our Marketing and Content Manager; as even though strategic marketing was my corporate background; I was too close to the business and brand, plus my time was split too thinly across all other facets of the business – operations, sourcing, warehouse, distribution, dispatch, finance & legal.
 Next came Chantell, who came on initially as our Office & Orders Assistant to take the weight of warehouse and dispatch.
 Both Kelly and Chantell are still with the business 4 years later, with Chantell now heading up Sales & Customer Service – primarily with Wholesale and Trade.

 Tell us a bit about how you design/make your products.

 The designs of some Coastal Drift products are traditional designs that have been passed on from generation to generation in Africa.
 However, Monique and the team also work with their partners and artisan groups to use traditional weaving methods to develop new designs for furniture, lighting, basketware and jewellery.
 By developing designs in Australia we are broadening the scale of the global market for artisans with pieces that are either more functional for Australian living, or where the designs an aesthetics are more suited to the Australian desires.

 Some of our stand-out Australian designs have been the Malawi Cane double hanging chair, the Malawi Cane Traditional and Classic bar stools, the Balcony Bench, our Kaya Pendants, and the soft fibres and tones of our Round Laundry basket sets from Zimbabwe (everyone loves a functional lid in Australia!)

 Descrbe your customers and the community you have built/embraced.

 Like-minded customers who have an appreciation or ethical, sustainable, natural and handmade products.
 This spreads wide and far between commercial, hospitality, independent designers, stylists and of course our retailers.